-Intro: Old Holly Farm is a working farm and farm animals and their faecal matter can carry infectious diseases the most widely known organisms being E.Coli 0157.
+Intro: Old Holly Farm is a working farm and farm animals and their faecal matter can carry infectious diseases the most widely known organisms being E.Coli 0157 and Cryptosporidium Parvum (or Crypto for short).
 In order to keep you and your family safe please wash your hands regularly, especially before eating or putting anything in children’s mouths.

 What does it all mean?

 A Zoonoses is any disease that can be transferred from an animal to human that causes illness.
 All animals carry a range of micro-organisms, some of which can be transmitted to humans, where they may cause ill health – zoonoses.
 Some present a serious hazard and potentially cause severe disease, including Ecoli 0157.

 E coli 0157 is an infectious illness which can be food or water borne.
 It is recognised initially by the symptoms.
 These can range from mild diarrhoea to severe bloody diarrhoea with abdominal pain.
 These symptoms can last for up to 2 weeks.
 In some extreme cases serious problems can occur including kidney failure.
 There are no tests on live animals to prove it is free from Ecoli 0157, and it does not make the animal ill.
 It should be assumed that all ruminants (sheep, cows, goats and deer) carry Ecoli 0157.

 Cryptosporidiosis is a disease usually caused by the parasites Cryptosporidium hominis and C. parvum.
 It is most commonly seen in children aged between 1 and 5 years.
 People with weak immune systems are likely to be more seriously affected.
 The most common symptom is mild to severe watery diarrhoea.

 The parasites are resistant to chlorine.